huangcb01/lookahead-routing/README.md

 # Lookahead Routing for Large Language Models

-This repository contains the official implementation of the NeurIPS 2025 paper **"Lookahead Routing for Large Language Models"**.
+This repository contains the official implementation of the NeurIPS 2025 paper **"[Lookahead Routing for Large Language Models](https://arxiv.org/abs/2510.19506)"**.

 ## Overview

-Lookahead Routing is a method for intelligently routing queries to different Large Language Models (LLMs) based on predicted performance.
-The approach trains small router models that can efficiently predict which LLM will perform best for a given query, enabling efficient and effective model selection.
+**Lookahead** is a routing framework that "foresees" potential model outputs by predicting their latent representations and uses these predictions to guide model selection, thus enabling more informed routing without full inference.
+Within this framework, we implement two approaches based on causal and masked language models.
+Empirical evaluations across seven public benchmarks — spanning instruction following, mathematical reasoning, and code generation — show that Lookahead consistently outperforms existing routing baselines, achieving an average performance gain of 7.7% over the state-of-the-art.

 ## Installation